How ACU members are growing urban forests with Trees Winnipeg

 Dennis appreciates the non-profit’s approach to community as well.
 “Trees Winnipeg is also helping to address inequity by working with homeowners, neighbourhood associations and community groups that don’t have the resources to access and plant trees themselves.”

-ACU’s 2022 donation will see about 2,000 trees planted across Winnipeg, including in underserved neighbourhoods.
-The funds will also help build an “urban forest” at St. John’s Community School.
+ACU’s 2022 donation saw about 2,000 trees planted across Winnipeg, including in underserved neighbourhoods.
+The funds also helped build an “urban forest” at St. John’s Community School.

 “It’s linking students to nature in a different way, going from a hardscape to something that’s greener,” said Dennis.
 “Some of the schools here are also de-paving, a great initiative that involves lifting up the pavement and putting down trees and other natural landscapes where kids can play.”